-Students are exposed to all kinds of art from professional artists in the Tannery Lofts and studios located at the Tannery Arts Center 1050 River Street Santa Cruz, CA. Some of our artists:
+Students are exposed to all kinds of art from professional artists from the Tannery Lofts and studios located at the Tannery Arts Center 1050 River Street Santa Cruz, CA. Some of our artists:

 Oumou Diamanka: Senegalese and West African Dance, and Singer… Oumou demonstrates and leads students in Senegalese and West African dance.
 She has taught dance at workshops and camps in African and across the US.
 She brings smiles to dancing.